Itel Energy Elevates Pakistan’s Solar Industry with Cutting-Edge Products and State-of-the-Art Experience Center

-Karachi, 16 August, 2025: Itel Energy, Pakistan’s leading renewable energy innovator, continues to set new standards in quality, reliability, and customer support.
+Lahore, 18 August 2025: Iel Energy, Pakistan’s leading renewable energy innovator, continues to set new standards in quality, reliability, and customer support.
 At Solar Pakistan 2025, the company unveiled its latest technological advancements, including the next-generation IP66 series and a new, fully-equipped Experience Center in Karachi — a symbol of its unwavering commitment to Pakistan’s energy future.

 ?
 High-voltage battery systems adapt according to user needs, facilitating efficient capacity expansion and reducing inventory pressure.